OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/hdinsight/hdinsight-dotnet-avro-serialization.md

                     }
                 }

-                //Reading and deserializing hello data.
+                //Reading and deserializing the data.
                 //Create a memory stream buffer.
                 using (var buffer = new MemoryStream())
                 {